William Brown (admiral)

-William Brown (also known in Spanish as Guillermo Brown or Almirante Brown) (22 June 1777 – 3 March 1857) was an Irish-born Argentine admiral.
-Brown's successes in the Argentine War of Independence, the Cisplatine War and the Anglo-French blockade of the Río de la Plata earned the respect and appreciation of the Argentine people, and he is regarded as one of Argentina's national heroes.
-Creator and first admiral of the country's maritime forces, he is commonly known as the "father of the Argentine Navy".
+William Brown (also known in Spanish as Guillermo Brown or Almirante Brown) (22 June 1777 – 3 March 1857) was an Irish sailor, merchant, and naval commander who served in the Argentine Navy during the wars of the early 19th century.
+Brown's successes in the Argentine War of Independence, the Cisplatine War, and the Anglo-French blockade of the Río de la Plata earned the respect and appreciation of the Argentine people, and he is regarded as one of Argentina's national heroes.
+The creator and first admiral of the country's maritime forces, he is commonly known as the "father of the Argentine Navy".

 Early life

 Brown was born in Foxford, County Mayo, Ireland, on 22 June 1777.
 He emigrated with his father to Baltimore, Maryland in 1793.
 Probably, they went to Philadelphia, Pennsylvania.
 A short time after their arrival, the friend who had invited them and offered them food and hospitality died of yellow fever.
 Several days later, William's father also succumbed to the same disease.

 One morning, while he was wandering along the banks of the Delaware River, he met the captain of a ship then moored in port.
 The captain inquired if he wanted employment and Brown agreed.
 The captain then and there engaged him as a cabin boy, thereby setting him on the naval promotion ladder, where he worked his way to the captaincy of a merchant vessel.

 Comparatively little is known of Brown's early life, and it has been suggested that he was illegitimate and took his mother's surname and that his father's surname was actually Gannon.